Model minority: Asians

 In Canada, Asian Canadians are viewed as a model minority, which whether seen as a 'positive' or 'negative' supports the stereotype of Asian Canadians as solely driven by professional and economic success, dehumanizing them in comparison to other groups.
 The majority of this is aimed toward the East Asian and South Asian communities.

-In New Zealand, Asian New Zealanders are viewed as a model minority due to attaining above average socioeconomic indicators than the New Zealand average, though the phenomenon remains small, underground, and not as widespread compared with their American counterparts.
-In a study of a popular New Zealand newspaper, articles "never portrayed the Chinese as a model minority that silently achieves" and this was "not in line with overseas research, suggesting that this stereotype merits further analysis".
+In New Zealand, an analysis of news media indicated Chinese New Zealanders are not viewed as a model minority.

 China

 Hakka people

 Despite their relatively small numbers, the Hakkas are believed to have played an outsized role in shaping the course of modern Chinese and overseas Chinese history, particularly as a source of revolutionary, political, military leaders, as well as presidents, prime ministers.

 Overseas Hakkas have distinguished themselves not only in politics but also in business, academia, and other fields in their adopted countries.
 Many have become leading figures in national governments or Chinese diaspora communities, with several rising to the position of head of state.
 Others have built influential careers as entrepreneurs, scholars, and community leaders.